lukaville/toothpick-reflect/README.md

 # Limitations

 * `@ProvidesSingletonInScope` annotation is not supported because it's not available in runtime, use `providesSingletonInScope()` binding instead.
-It can be fixed in the futuer by monkey-patching this annoation.
+It can be fixed in the future by monkey-patching this annoation
 * Superclass member injection is not supported for dependencies created using factories (see [FactoryGenerator.java](https://github.com/stephanenicolas/toothpick/blob/master/toothpick-compiler/src/main/java/toothpick/compiler/factory/generators/FactoryGenerator.java#L56))
 * This implementation may contain bugs, please do not use for production